FatihSeida/depgraph_hsic_pruning/README.md

 After installing the dependencies you can run the pruning pipeline as shown below.
 The example expects the dataset to be defined in a YAML file following Ultralytics' format with `train`, `val` and `nc` fields.
 When using `DepgraphHSICMethod` you must record labels for every forward pass.
-After running `AnalyzeModelStep` you need to execute a training or validation step so activations and labels are collected.
+Ensure a training or validation step runs after `AnalyzeModelStep` so activations and labels are collected.

 ```python
 from pipeline import PruningPipeline